Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **(b) via the script**

-The code in the Example_Script folder does not use a GUI and is run as a Python script.
-If you do not want to use the GUI, you can fork and modify this code to fit your needs.
+1. Download the files in the Example_Script folder.

+2. Fork and modify the code to fit your needs, including manually hardcoding the input parameters.

+3. Run Articulate_script.py.

 ## 3. Limitations